 If you want the convenience of withdrawing money through an ATM, be aware of the fee and pick a bank with cheaper rates such as AEON.

-Avoid ATM fees altogether by using a cash counter withdrawal/cash advance service within large bank branches.
+Or avoid ATM fees altogether using a cash counter withdrawal/cash advance service within large banking branches.